-Prompted words or themes will be posted each Monday, and writers will have until Sunday evening to share their entry.
+Prompted words will be posted each Monday, and writers will have until Sunday evening to share their entry.
 Once you are done, create a pingback—following the inserted instructions (here)—or add a link to your entry in the comments section.

 Write 100 words.

-Use the current week’s word or theme prompt.
+Use the current week’s prompt.